eshanking/fears/paper.md

 powerful and flexible utilities for data analysis, plotting, and experimental fitness seascape estimation.

+The two core classes for simulating populations and running experiments are Population and Experiment, respectively.
+The Population class includes all biological parameters relevant for the evolving population under study in addition to methods for simulating evolution.
+The Experiment class includes parameters for running an experiment with multiple populations, including varying pharmacokinetic parameters, number of simulations, and results saving methods.

 ## A hybrid agent-based algorithm

 FEArS achieves fast runtimes while simulating large populations of evolving